systematic-magic/AgingPMCtest/research_papers_pdf.rst

 5.6.
 Check that the word “email:" is lowercase, is in black and bold font and ends with a colon (:).

 5.7.
-Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after "email:”.
-Only one email per author is allowed with the exception of when an ORCID email is present, which should be separated by a comma (,).
+Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after “email:”.
 Each corresponding author’s email (or group of emails) should be separated by a semicolon (;).
+If an author has multiple emails, then they should each be separated by a comma (,).

 5.8.
 Check that there is no punctuation mark at the end of the last email.